morelinq/MoreLINQ/README.md

 ### ZipMap

-Returns a sequence of tuples containing the source elements and the result of a function applied on each element.
+Returns a sequence of tuples containing the source elements and the result of a function applied to each element.

 ### ZipShortest